 Trap 1 : overestimating the capabilities of AI

-In 2024, McDonald's had to abandon its project for voice commands at the wheel in its drive-throughs and end its three-year collaboration with IBM.
-The company had overestimated the ability of AI to replace its team members in handling accents and complex requests.
+In 2024, McDonald's had to abruptly abandon its experiment with voice commands in its drive-throughs and end its three-year collaboration with IBM.
+The company had overestimated the ability of AI to replace its team members in understanding customer accents and complex requests.

 Considering AI as a magic solution that will solve all problems at once, or ignoring its technical limitations, can lead to disappointment and failure.